C191068/Ali_Khatami_Lottery7/README.md

 Now when it is time to pick a rando winner actually what we gonna do <br>
 is just call this function <br>

-So instead of having these extra function <br>
+So instead of having these extra function we will transform the above function shown in figure <br>

+to performUpkeep function <br>